 Time Addicts – No One is Safe – so this one is all about what happens in the future when time travel becomes possible via narcotic.

-So currently, my intention, for this year’s NaNoWriMo, is that I am writing the second novel in the Time Addicts/Obolonks universe.
-But I need to iron out the plot!
-So a lot of this year has been spent on the plot for it.
+So, for this year’s NaNoWriMo, I wrote the second novel in the Time Addicts/Obolonks universe.
+A lot of this year has been spent on the plot for it.
 At this point in time, it’s just about time to start editing it.
 I have called this one Time Addicts – Nothing is Permanent.

-So here’s how that’s been going during third quarter 2020.
+So here’s how that is been going during fourth quarter 2020.

-As of third quarter 2020, the following are still in the running for publishing (I withdrew some and didn’t resubmit because … 2020):
+As of fourth quarter 2020, the following are still in the running for publishing (I withdrew some and didn’t resubmit because … 2020):